 When potassium levels are low in the body, it becomes one of the many causes of foot or leg cramps.
 You can solve the problem by upping your potassium intake through a vitamin supplement or by eating foods that are rich in potassium.
 Such foods include bananas, oranges, potatoes, and many more.

 Water helps tissues and organs work properly.
 Staying hydrated is essential for overall health and to help prevent foot twinges.

 If you become dehydrated, it means your body does not have enough water to help all its tissues and organs function properly.
 Dehydration can cause muscle cramping all over the body, including in the feet.

 Dehydration can happen for many reasons, such as:

 - not drinking enough water

-Tight shoes can reduce blood flow.
+Shoes that are too tight can reduce blood flow.
 Reduced blood flow can induce cramping.
-If you are unable to move your toes in your shoes or if your toes or feet start to go numb, it is time for a bigger pair of shoes.
+If you are unable to move your toes in your shoes or if your toes or feet start to go numb, it is time for shoes that fit properly.

 So, if your shoes squeeze your feet and you are interested in improving foot health, toss those tight shoes aside and invest in some footwear that fits your foot.
 In the meantime though, you should stretch your feet and soak them in warm water to relieve the cramping.

 Flat sandals, including flip flops, are another of the types of footwear that can wreak havoc on your feet.
 This particularly applies to people with low arches or flat feet.
 In these situations, flat sandals can tire the muscles in the foot after a while and cause cramps.